David Bierk: Personal life and death

 Bierk became a Canadian citizen in 1978.
 He married Kathleen Mae Hunter in Freeport, Bahamas, in 1967.
 Following his divorce from Hunter, Bierk married Elizabeth Lovett Aimers at Abercorn, Quebec, in 1980.

-Bierk had eight children.
-His sons Sebastian Bach is the former lead singer for the rock group Skid Row and Zac Bierk is a former professional ice hockey player.
+Bierk had eight children, including sons Sebastian Bach, former lead singer of the rock group Skid Row, and Zac Bierk, a former professional ice hockey player.

 Bierk died in Peterborough, Ontario, in August 2002, aged 58, from pneumonia related to ongoing leukemia.